bradAGI/web-stable-diffusion/docs/interface-customization.md

 * `onSchedulerFallback(payload)` — Notify the UI when a scheduler fallback occurs.
 * `reportValidationError({ field, message })` / `clearValidationErrors()` — Surface validation feedback inline.
 * `onGenerationLifecycle(stage)` — Valid stages include `start`, `validation-error`, `error`, `complete`, and `end`.
 Lifecycle updates reset the timeline, drive announcements, and control the animated status marker.
+* `isStreamingEnabled` — Boolean flag indicating whether the UI has resolved a streaming API base URL.

 Automation clients can combine these APIs with the layout dataset attributes to keep the UI in sync with remote workflows.

+## Streaming integration

+By default the UI attempts to stream results from the FastAPI service exposed by `web_stable_diffusion.runtime.api`.
+The target URL can be controlled by:

+* Setting `window.__omnimodalApiConfig = { baseUrl: "http://host:port" }` before
+  the app mounts.
+* Persisting `omnimodal.apiBaseUrl` in `localStorage` (the value is read on startup).

+When the page is served from `localhost` or `127.0.0.1`, the UI falls back to `http://127.0.0.1:8000` automatically.
+If the streaming handshake fails the app logs the error, announces a fallback banner, and resumes using the legacy `tvmjsGlobalEnv` hooks so that demos continue to work without the API.